fastenhealth/policy/privacy_policy.md

 However, please be aware that no method of transmission over the internet, or method of electronic storage, is 100% secure, and we are unable to guarantee the absolute security of the Personal Information we have collected from you.

+In the unlikely event that our systems are breached, we will immediately fix any damage and add more protection to prevent it from happening again.
+If your personal information is compromised, we will notify you of what was compromised and any recommended actions you should take.

 ---

 ## How to Access, Update or Delete Your Information

-You may contact us to request access, updates or deletions to your Personal Information through the contact information provided below.
+You may contact us to request access, updates or deletions to your Personal Information through the Privacy Center linked below.
 We will retain your Personal Information for a long as reasonably useful for our purposes consistent with the terms of this Privacy Policy and as necessary to comply with our legal obligations, to resolve disputes and to enforce our agreements.

+[Visit our Privacy Center](https://compliance.fastenhealth.com/) to request a full download or deletion of your data at any time.

+Fasten Health will take action on an individual's request for access no later than 30 calendar days from the receipt of the request.
+In cases where, due to unforeseen circumstances, we are unable to meet this timeframe, Fasten Health will provide the individual, within the initial 30-day period, with a written statement explaining the reasons for the delay and the anticipated date by which we will complete the requested action.

 ---